-John Holland (JH) achieved incredible success in supplying local fabricated steel for major coal loaders in Queensland's North Coast during 2008/09.
+John Holland (JH) has achieved impressive success in supplying local fabricated steel for major coal loaders in Queensland's North Coast.

-John Holland SMP business completed a new wharf and conveyor contract as part of the Dalrymple Bay Coal Terminal (DBCT) development for client BBI Management.
+John Holland's SMP business is currently completing a new wharf and conveyor contract as part of the Dalrymple Bay Coal Terminal (DBCT) development for client BBI Management.

 The DBCT is located at Hay Point 38km south of Mackay and facilitates the export of metallurgical and thermal coal mined in the Bowen Basin.
-It is one of the largest coal terminals in the world and was upgraded to increase its output from 60 to 85 million tonnes per annum due to bigger customer demand.
-The contract included all piling, structural, mechanical and electrical works associated with a new off-shore outloading conveyor along a widened jetty that extends 3.8km over the ocean to a new 420 metre long fourth berth.
+It is one of the largest coal terminals in the world and is being upgraded to increase its output from 60 to 85 million tonnes per annum due to an increase in customer demand.

+John Holland's \$280 million marine works contract at the terminal is due for completion early in 2009.
+The contract includes all piling, structural, mechanical and electrical works associated with a new off-shore outloading conveyor along a widened jetty that extends 3.8km over the ocean to a new 420 metre long fourth berth.

-This entailed placing over 400 steel piles of 1200mm diameter in thicknesses of 12mm and 16mm.
-As part of the contract, John Holland is manufacturing the 7900 tonnes of superstructure steelwork required for the project in house at its facilities in Queensland and through alliances with local fabricators.
+This entails placing over 400 steel piles of 1200mm diameter in thicknesses of 12mm and 16mm.
+As part of the contract, John Holland is manufacturing the 7900 tonnes of superstructure steelwork required for the project in-house at its facilities in Queensland and through alliances with local fabricators.

 This project followed John Holland's highly successful Central Queensland Ports Authority Berth 4 expansion works project that included construction of a 400 metre long wharf extension, 800 metres of wharf widening, a new approach jetty and 1.5km of onshore conveyor work.
-This involved 1195 tonnes of structural steel and 23,600 workshop labour hours.
+This involved 1200 tonnes of structural steel and 23.600 workshop labour hours.

-John Holland also won the contract for local fabrication assembly and installation of a third shiploader, transfer bridge and tripper for the RG Tanna Coal Loader in Gladstone.
-Successful completion of these projects saw John Holland become a favoured contractor, also winning the follow-on development of Abbot Point wharf, land side conveyors and coal loader.
+John Holland also won the contract for fabrication assembly and installation of a third shiploader, transfer bridge and tripper for the RG Tanna Coal Loader in Gladstone, a major coup for local fabrication.

+Successful completion of these projects is seeing John Holland enhance its position as a favoured contractor, also recently winning the follow-on development of Abbot Point wharf, land side conveyors and coal loader.

-One of John Holland SMP's key competitive advantages is its ability to support its construction arm with the in-house manufacture of structural steel through its fabrication arm.
+"One of John Holland SMP's key competitive advantages is our ability to support our construction arm with the in-house manufacture of structural steel through our fabrication arm," said John Holland